hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 ## Automating infrastructure provisioning, configuration, and application deployment

 As a software engineer, I read and write application code every day.
-Occasionally, I get to work a little on CI/CD pipeline - Fix build issues, deploying a new application, etc. However, I have little understanding on how the entire process is orchestrated and automated.
+Occasionally, I get to work a little on CI/CD pipeline - Fix build issues, deploy a new application, etc. However, I have little understanding of how the entire process is orchestrated and automated.

 So, I began with the goal of learning how to automate the entire stack: from infrastructure **provisioning**, **configuration**, application **deployment**, and starting and stopping the stack itself.